h3xar0n/restasearch/README.md

+# Special Notes

-To convert the CSV (delimited by semicolons) to JSON:
+## Convert the CSV (delimited by semicolons) to JSON:

 ``` powershell
 import-csv -Delimiter "`;"  "restaurants_info.csv" | ConvertTo-Json | Add-Content -Path "restaurants_info.json"
 ```

-Then, to execute a script that meges the relevant location data:
+## Merge both JSON files

-Made a script merge-info.js that creates a new file, new_list.json, by iterating through the restaurants_info.json and adds missing information to restaurants_list.json.
+To get the relevant location data, I made a script merge-info.js that creates a new file, new_list.json, by iterating through the restaurants_info.json.
+It adds all missing keys to restaurants_list.json, just in case we need other ones later.

-Time and space complexity are O(n).

-To avoid O(n^2) time complexity, I stored one list's indices into an object with the ID as the key, then checked the key against the IDs in the other list and instantly looked up the corresponding object.

 ``` javascript
 const info = require('./restaurants_info.json');